TheCreeper/UselessLocker/store/README.md

 ## How to Use

-Fist create a zip archive
+Fist create a zip archive.
 ```
 zip my.zip my.file
 ```

-Compile your code
+Compile your code.
 ```
 go build -o myprogram
 ```

-Append the zip archive to the end of the executable
+Append the zip archive to the end of the executable.
 ```
 cat my.zip >> myprogram
 ```

-Fix the zip offset in the file
+Fix the zip offset.
 ```
 zip -q -A myprogram
 ```